andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 $$ 0 = 3.0 = 3.(-5 + 5) = 3.(-5) + 3.5 = 3.(-5) + 15 = 0 $$

 With all this in play, we're left with the inevitable conclusion that $3.(-5) = -15$ which is what we wanted.
-It also feels to me like a mental journey you could take yourself to get to this proof. #Winning.
+It also feels to me like a mental journey you could take yourself to get to this proof.

+Winning.

 #### Tricks Arising

-We've used some tricks in arriving at this:
+We've used some tricks in arriving at this.
+Let's call them out specifically:

-* _Something multiplied by zero is zero_ e.g. $3.0 = 0$ - Blindingly obvious, but worth pointing out all the same
+* _Something multiplied by zero is zero_ e.g. $3 * 0 = 0$ - Blindingly obvious, but worth pointing out all the same
-* _Many patterns you can spot visually_ (we saw this before, in post ["Chunk 1"]()) - I got to the fact that there were two halves to this problem, that the core of both was the Distributive Law, and that one half applied it in one direction and the other in the other direction by drawing all this out clearly and "looking"
+* _Many patterns you can spot visually_ (we saw this before, in post ["Chunk 1"](https://andrewharmellaw.github.io/algebra/2016/11/16/gelfands-algebra-chunk-1-fundamentals)) - I got to the fact that there were two halves to this problem, that the core of both was the Distributive Law, and that one half applied it in one direction and the other in the other direction by drawing all this out clearly and "looking"
 * _The Distributive Law turns multiplication followed by addition, into addition followed by by multiplication (and vice versa)_ - and this switching of orders can allow you to get some tricky things out of the way (such as multiplying a positive number by a negative number)
-* _Split a number into two numbers which sum / multiply to the same result if it's useful_ (we saw this before too, in post ["Chunk 2"]()) - e.g. $0 = -5 + 5$
+* _Split a number into two numbers which sum / multiply to the same result if it's useful_ (we saw this before too, in post ["Chunk 2"](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws)) - e.g. $0 = -5 + 5$

 #### Aside - Can we do this in Algebra?